How to Buy Homeowners Insurance

 Reviewing your policy often to keep coverage in sync with your lifestyle and your home protects you financially and can even help you find even more ways to save.
 According to the Insurance Information Institute, you should re-evaluate your coverage when any of these things are happening:

-Even outside of these events, you can always be scouting discounts offered by insurance companies as a means to reduce your monthly insurance premium.
+Even outside of these events, you can always be scouting discounts offered by insurance carriers as a means to reduce your monthly insurance premium.
 A common way to cut costs is to bundle home and auto insurance with the same company.
+(You can save big on car insurance too, y’know.)